 Add baking powder:

 - Bring the water in the steamer to a rolling boil before you add baking powder.
 I use the largest burner on my stove.
-Grease a 7-inch round or square pan with some oil.
+Grease a 7-inch round or 6-inch square pan with some oil.
 You can use 8-inch round pan too, the cake will just be shorter.
 Stir the batter thoroughly to make sure the bubbles are mixed in and the flour that settles to the bottom is all combined.
 Add baking powder and stir one last time to mix everything.
 Pour into the prepared pan

 Steam the cake: